-There are three common types of damages awarded in a personal injury or wrongful death case: economic, non-economic and punitive (Harvard Law).
+There are three common types of damages awarded in a civil tort or wrongful death case: economic, non-economic and punitive (Harvard Law).
 Generally, economic damages are known as special damages, while non-economic damages are referred to as general damages.
 The types of damages that may be awarded in any specific case depend on the laws of the state, the circumstances surrounding the injury or wrongful death, and the judgment of the judge or jury.

 Economic damages are awarded in order to compensate for the actual financial expense brought by injury.
 Depending on the specifics of the case, economic damages may include medical bills, rehabilitation, devices or tools used to return to full mobility, income lost due to missing work and any other costs directly due to the accident.

 Non-economic damages are not based on actual expenses, but attempt to compensate for emotional, mental or physical suffering.
 This is often known as "emotional distress," although there are a number of categories of damages under this broad heading.
 Non-economic damages may be calculated using a multiplier, based on a judge or jury's judgment, or based on precedent set in previous cases.